Tacoma Stars (1983–1992)

-The Tacoma Stars were a professional indoor soccer franchise that played in the Major Indoor Soccer League from 1983 to 1992.
-The team holds the record for the largest crowd to witness an indoor soccer game with 21,728 people packing the Tacoma Dome to see Tacoma fall to the Dallas Sidekicks 4–3 (OT) in Game 7 of the 1986–1987 MISL Championship.
+The Tacoma Stars were an American professional indoor soccer team that played in the Major Indoor Soccer League from 1983 to 1992.
+They played at the Tacoma Dome in Tacoma, Washington.

+The team was established in 1983 from the defunct Denver Avalanche.
+The Stars hold the record for the largest crowd to witness an indoor soccer game—21,728 people—from game 7 of the 1987 MISL Championship, which they lost to the Dallas Sidekicks in overtime.
 Tacoma was the only team in MISL history to defeat the perennial champion San Diego Sockers in a MISL playoff series.

 A new team named after the MISL Stars began play in the Professional Arena Soccer League in 2003.
 The team eventually dropped down to the minor league Premier Arena Soccer League and later Western Indoor Soccer League before moving to the Major Arena Soccer League in 2015.